 • Boschee's 2013-14 team set a single-game record for offensive field goal percentage against Augustana College (S.D.) of 71.2 percent, which still holds today.

-• In three seasons, Boschee already has two of the six 18-win seasons in BSU program history.
+• In his first three seasons, Boschee had two of the six 18-win seasons in BSU program history.

-• Boschee has coached five All-NSIC players and one NSIC Newcomer of the Year award winner.
+• Boschee has coached nine All-NSIC players and one NSIC Newcomer of the Year award winner.

-• Has coached eight student-athletes to the NSIC All-Academic Team, including two athletes that were two-time honorees.
+• Has coached 22 student-athletes to the NSIC All-Academic Team, including five two-time honorees and two three-time honorees.

 The Beavers went 18-9 overall and 15-7 in NSIC play in 2013-14 to earn a share of the NSIC North Championship – its second league title in three years.
 BSU recorded 18 wins for the sixth time in program history and the third season in a row for the first time in 92 seasons of Bemidji State basketball.
 At the conclusion of the season, junior Brock Lutes (Portland, Ore.) was named Daktronics All-Central Region Second Team, NSIC Newcomer of the Year and All-NSIC First Team.
 Senior Zach Noreen (F, Avon, Minn.) joined Lutes as an All-NSIC First Team selection and senior forward Maxie Rosenbloom (St. Paul, Minn.) was honored as All-NSIC Second Team.